 In fact, at the end of October it is not so very unlikely that you have snow and ice, so carrying some extra equipment may be advisable (e.g. spikes, hiking poles), as well as warm clothes.

-At any rate, the barren looking landscape and mountain scenery in this part of Spain has a particular beauty and charm to it.
-No doubt this place will be visited again next year.
+At any rate, the barren looking landscape and mountain scenery in this part of Spain has a peculiar beauty and charm to it.
+No doubt I’ll visit this place again next year.